jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

 on: [push]
 ```

 Now I have to specify what jobs and steps to run once this event is triggered.
-In my case I choose to build the application and run my unit tests, I find: "Verify build and run tests" a suitable name for this step.
+In my case I choose to build the application and run my unit tests, I find: "Verify build and run tests" a suitable name for this job.

 ```yaml
 name: workflow demonstration